 Harvest: Handpicked in early to mid-September

 The ups and downs of Dolcetto… Let's start by pleading with the little sweet ones’ greatest misfortune- Dolcetto is far too often viewed as the third wheel to Nebbiolo and Barbera.
-It is an early ripening grape, ahead of Nebbiolo and Barbera by 2-3 weeks, and producers in appellations that are centered on Nebbiolo and Barbera, tend to plant Dolcetto in vineyards that are less pleasant, reserving the best vineyard to other grapes.
-Traditionally Dolcetto is made as a Piedmontese early and easy wine.
+It is an early ripening grape, ahead of Nebbiolo and Barbera by 2-3 weeks, and producers in appellations that are centered on Nebbiolo and Barbera tend to plant Dolcetto in vineyards that are less pleasant, reserving the best vineyard to other grapes.
+Traditionally, Dolcetto is made as a Piedmontese early and accessible wine.
 The inferior fruity wine you drink while you wait for the others to be ready.
 Well, that’s bologna!

 Bottling in March - April after harvest